-The only participants under the Equity Bonus Plan for awards payable in 2012 were the Co-CEOs, and the maximum amount payable to each Co-CEO was \$5,000,000.
+The participants under the Equity Bonus Plan for awards payable for 2013 were the Co-CEOs, Mr. Berding and Mr. Consolino.
+The maximum amount payable to each Co-CEO was \$5,000,000, and the maximum amount payable to each of Mr. Berding and Mr. Consolino was \$1,500,000.
 The actual amount payable was determined as follows.
-If the Company's growth from January 1, 2011 to December 31, 2012 in book value per share exceeded that of all of the other peer companies, then each Co-CEO would receive the maximum of \$5,000,000.
-If the Company's growth in book value per share placed it in the fourth (lowest) quartile of the peer companies, no bonus would be payable to either Co-CEO.
-If the Company's growth in book value per share exceeded the fourth (lowest) quartile of the peer companies but did not exceed that of all peer companies, each Co-CEO would be entitled to a bonus amount calculated by applying straight line interpolation rounded to the nearest whole dollar amount for growth in book value per share between 0% (for being in the fourth (lowest) quartile of peer companies) and 100% (for growth in book value per share exceeding that of all other peer companies).
+If the Company's growth from January 1, 2011 to December 31, 2013 in book value per share exceeded that of all of the other peer companies, then each Co-CEO would receive the maximum of \$5,000,000.
+If the Company's growth from January 1, 2013 to December 31, 2013 in book value per share exceeded that of all of the other peer companies, then each of Mr. Berding and Mr. Consolino would receive the maximum of \$1,500,000.
+If the Company's growth in book value per share placed it in the fourth (lowest) quartile of the peer companies would be payable to any participant.
+If the Company's growth in book value per share exceeded the fourth (lowest) quartile of the peer companies but did not exceed that of all peer companies, each participant would be entitled to a bonus amount calculated by applying straight line interpolation rounded to the nearest whole dollar amount for growth in book value per share between 0% (for being in the fourth (lowest) quartile of peer companies) and 100% (for growth in book value per share exceeding that of all other peer companies).

-The Company's growth in book value per share as calculated under the 2011 Equity Bonus Plan placed it fourth in comparison to the peer companies.
-As a result, each Co-CEO received a bonus of \$4,210,526 for 2012, payable (after taxes withheld) through the issuance of 44,301 shares of AFG common stock.
+The Company's growth in book value per share for the period from January 1, 2011 through December 31, 2013 placed it fifth in comparison to the peer companies.
+As a result, each Co-CEO received a bonus of \$3,947,368 for 2013, payable (after taxes withheld) through the issuance of 36,222 shares of AFG common stock.
+The Company's growth in book value per share for the period from January 1, 2013 through December 31, 2013 placed it twelfth in comparison to the peer companies.
+As a result, each of Mr. Berding and Mr. Consolino received a bonus of \$631,579 for 2013, payable (after taxes withheld) through the issuance of 5,796 shares of AFG common stock.

-The peer group for awards under the 2011 Equity Bonus Plan payable for 2012 was the same as for awards paid for 2011 except with respect to one company, which was eliminated because it was acquired in 2012, and consists of the following companies:
+The peer group for awards under the Senior Executive Equity Bonus Plan payable for 2013 did not change from 2012 and consists of the following companies:

 Ace Limited Alleghany Corp.

 American Equity Investment Life Holding Co.

 American National Insurance Co.

-Arch Capital Group Ltd. Argo Group International Holdings, Ltd. Baldwin & Lyons Inc. The Chubb Corporation
+Arch Capital Group Ltd.

+Argo Group International Holdings, Ltd.

+Baldwin & Lyons Inc.

+The Chubb Corporation

 Cincinnati Financial Corp.

-CNA Financial Corporation CNO Financial Group, Inc. Hanover Insurance Group, Inc. The Hartford Financial Services Group, Inc.
+CNA Financial Corporation

+CNO Financial Group, Inc.

+Hanover Insurance Group, Inc.

+The Hartford Financial Services Group, Inc.

 HCC Insurance Holdings, Inc. Horace Mann Educators Corp.
 Lincoln National Corp.

 Markel Corporation Metlife, Inc.

 National Western Life Insurance Co.

 Protective Life Corp.